yashpatil17/StackSense/README.md

 - Loaded and cleaned Questions.csv and Tags.csv.
 - Dropped duplicates and null values.
-- Dropped questions with low score.
+- Dropped questions with low scores.
 - Removed questions not belonging to the top 100 tags.

 ### Text Preprocessing:

 - Normalized text by removing HTML tags, accented characters, and stopwords.
-- Lemmatized text and cleaned punctuations.
+- Lemmatized text and cleaned punctuation.

 ### Exploratory Data Analysis (EDA):